 You will also need to identify key parties, including both company directors and any employees who will access the account.
 You, your partners, and potentially your staff may need to produce passports or a certified copy of drivers licences.

 Opening a business bank account makes everything from tax time to accepting customer payments easier.
 As Australians increasingly move to using debit and credit cards for everyday purchases, this will only become more important.
 A business account is foundational for smoothly processing card and online payments and keeping track of your business’s finances.

 You should be looking to set up a business account as soon as you’ve set your business in motion.
 You’ll need to set aside some time to gather the needed documents and information, but accounts that offer online registration will save you precious hours (and, in some cases, days).
-You’ll also need to give some thought to the impact any business banking fees will have on your budget.
+You’ll also need to give some thought to the impact any fees will have on your budget.
 To save on fees, look for providers who are upfront about the costs of using their platform.

 Understanding how to open a business transaction account and set it up correctly is crucial.
 It streamlines day-to-day management of your finances and makes your business appear more professional.
 And, in many cases, a business account isn’t just a smart idea — it’s a requirement.